WorldWideTelescope/worldwide-telescope-manual/content/explore/index.md

    atmosphere is mostly hydrogen and helium.

    Uranus has at least 21 satellites.
-Partial imagery exists for the largest five — Ariel, Umbriel, Titania, Oberon and Miranda — in the **Explore > Collections > Planets/Moons** data.
+Partial imagery exists for the largest five — Ariel, Umbriel, Titania, Oberon and Miranda — in the {{ui(p="Explore > Collections > Planets/Moons")}} data.
 Miranda has some strange rocky surface features called ovoids, that have near parallel ridges and canyons.
 One of these ovoids is clearly visible in the partial data:
    ![](MirandaOvoid.jpg)